 GMP Part II – 3.12 “Training should be regularly conducted by qualified individuals and should cover, at a minimum, the particular operations that the employee performs and GMP as it relates to the employee’s functions.
 Records of training should be maintained.
 Training should be periodically assessed.”

-Key Points – the eLearning Value Proposition:
+Key Points – the eLearning Value Proposition (Business Case)

-- Workforce knowledge can be brought to a common basic level
+- Workforce knowledge can be brought to a common basic level (reinforcing the compliance culture)

 - Content is standardised and consistent, the same training and consistent messages are delivered to all

-- Productivity isn’t compromised, eLearning utilises small time increments
+- Productivity isn’t compromised — eLearning utilises small time increments

 - The focus is on training that is needed, with unlimited reach to learners

 In relation to eLearning what if, for a moment, we forget the technology and just consider the training component in isolation.
 When viewed in this way it becomes an uncomplicated service that can be delivered immediately.